-The future of Plan BMay 14th, 2013 by Matt Collette in Medications /
+The future of Plan BMay 14, 2013 by Matt Collette in Medicine & Health / Medications

 The Obama administration and federal courts are wrangling over changes to the regulations governing access to emergency contraceptives.
 The administration supports new rules that would allow girls as young as 15 to purchase the drug without a prescription, while a New York judge has ordered it be made available to anyone, regardless of age.
 With those changes pending, Northeastern University news office asked Todd Brown, vice chair of the Department of Pharmacy Practice in the Bouvé College of Health Sciences, to explore the issue.

 How do emergency contraceptives work?

 Most of these products have to be taken within three days, though newer ones can be taken within five days.
 All work essentially the same way, mainly by impairing or preventing ovulation.
 If a woman is already pregnant, these products will not work.
 They're not designed to be a normal contraceptive, so they shouldn't be used regularly.
 They're for when either there is a contraceptive failure or if someone had unprotected sex and does not want to be pregnant.